Soist/JID-3136-KLG/README.md

 3. Open a terminal or command prompt window and navigate to the downloaded folder.
   * This is typically done using the `cd` command.
 For more info, see https://en.wikipedia.org/wiki/Cd_(command).
 4. Run the command `npm install`.
+5. Run the command `pip install openai`
+6. Run the command `npm install @chatscope/chat-ui-kit-react`
+7. Run the command `npm install npm install openai@^4.0.0`
-5. Your environment should now be ready for local development.
+8. Your environment should now be ready for local development.
 To launch the development server, run the command `npm start`.

 ## Build Instructions
-1. Make sure steps 1-4 from the **Download Instructions** section are completed.
+1. Make sure steps 1-7 from the **Download Instructions** section are completed.
 2. Run the command `npm run build` in the root folder of the project.
   * This will generate a `build` folder in the same directory as the project.